-You know that walking into a classroom poised, prepared, and confident can make all the difference for your students.
+You know that walking into a classroom poised, prepared, and confident may make all the difference for your students.
 The same applies to the digital classroom.
 But the online world has its own characteristics that can either help or hinder your teaching experience.
-If you curate your lessons for the digital classroom, you will be able to educate and engage your students.
+If you curate your lessons for the digital classroom, you may be able to educate and engage your students online.

 How can you do that?